 - Believe them.
 Many survivors of domestic abuse are afraid to tell someone what they’re experiencing; perhaps they worry nobody will believe them.
 An abusive partner might even use that fear to control or manipulate someone into staying in the relationship.
 Saying “I believe you” can be reassuring to someone who needs support.

 If you need help or would like to talk to someone about your options, call our 24-hour hotline at 708-485-5254.
 You are not alone.
-Click here to learn more about our services and what services are available to you.
+Click here to learn more about our services and what resources are available to you.

 How to Help Your Community